pukoframework/pukoframework.github.io/docs/basics/authentication.md

 **GetLoginData($id)**

-To validate an Authentication, you must decode back the encryption string generated on the login process.
+To validate an authentication, you must decode the encryption string generated during the login process.
-So to simply that process, puko utilized an GetLoginData as callback function after decoding string information that hold 2 parameters.
+To simplify that process, Puko uses the GetLoginData callback function after decoding the string information, which contains two parameters.
-The first is `$secure` that contain all of `$dataToSecure` supplied in login process.
+The first parameter, **$secure**, contains all the **$dataToSecure** supplied during the login process.
-Same to second `$permission` param, will contain all permission code supplied in login process.
+Similarly, the second parameter, **$permission**, will contain all the permission codes supplied during the login process.

 ```php
 public function GetLoginData($secure, $permission)